HTML Heading Tags Guide

 Key Points

-• Structure - HTML headings provide a hierarchical structure to web content
+• Structure - HTML headings provide a hierarchical outline to your content that browsers, search engines, and assistive technologies all read.

 What are HTML Heading Tags?